andreicontan/a2a-workflows-learning/README.md

-# TDD Multi-Agent Pipeline (A2A Protocol)
+# Spec-Test-Code Multi-Agent Pipeline (A2A Protocol)

-A simple multi-agent system that automates the TDD cycle using Google's Agent2Agent protocol.
+A simple multi-agent system that automates a coding cycle using Google's Agent2Agent protocol.

 ```
 Requirement → Spec Analyst → Test Writer → Code Writer → pytest ✓